emmettmcdow/emmettmcdow.github.io/website/posts/make-the-world-a-better-place-eacc-for-the-rest-of-us.md

 Those e/acc guys are a fun bunch.
 I wish everyone was as forward looking as them.
 But they are a vanguard and it shows.
 Take these "vignettes of many worlds"[2] for example:
 ![Cocaine Capitalism](/images/world/roon.jpeg)

 Does that make any sense to you?
-Yeah, me either.
+Yeah, me neither.

 We need their energy, but it sorely needs some context within the real world.
 There's a now-unfashionable phrase that fits the bill.